Alien-Worlds/the-lore/README.md

 # the-lore
-The complete Lore for Alien Worlds
+The incomplete Lore for Alien worlds